The advertising complaints process

 Making a complaint

 Ad Standards accepts complaints about advertising from consumers.
 All complaints must be submitted in writing.
-The majority of complaints are submitted through the online complaints form although complaints can be received via post and facsimile.
+The majority of complaints are submitted through the online complaints form although complaints can be received via post.

 A single written complaint is sufficient to initiate a formal complaint.
 An anonymous complaint is not sufficient to initiate a formal complaint, but it can be included as part of a complaint that has already been raised or is subsequently raised.
 To facilitate this, anonymous complaints are kept on file.